 Shred is a simple file shredding app that allows you to drag folders onto its interface, then either permanently and securely erase them immediately or inspect the contents of the folder you dropped.
 It offers 1,7, or 35 passes using two different methods.

 When you drag a file to the Trash and then empty it, the file isn’t removed from your Mac.
 That’s why Apple used to offer a Secure Empty Trash feature that wrote over the files you wanted to erase multiple times.
 However, Secure Empty Trash was removed in El Capitan because over-writing files multiple times doesn’t work well with SSDs.
 That restriction also applies to the tools above, but if you still have a hard drive or Fusion Drive, they are an excellent way to permanently erase files from your Mac.
-If you need an easy replacement, get a Shredder tool in CleanMyMac X — it’s free of charge and will be enough for most users’ purposes.
+If you need to give your Mac a thorough cleanup, get CleanMyMac — it’s has a free trial so you can try all features before buying.